tiirwaa/BootThatISO-WITHOUT-USB---NO-USB-NEEDED-/README.md

 <img src="res/ag.png" alt="Company Logo">
 </div>

 BootThatISO! is an innovative Windows tool that allows **booting operating systems from ISO files without needing a USB drive**.
 Ideal for situations where you don't have a USB device handy, such as during travel, borrowed equipment, or emergencies.
-It automates the creation of EFI and data partitions on the internal disk, ISO mounting, file copying, and BCD configuration, offering an intuitive graphical interface and support for unattended execution.
+It automates the creation of EFI and data partitions on the internal disk, direct ISO reading and file extraction, and BCD configuration, offering an intuitive graphical interface and support for unattended execution.

 This utility is especially useful for:
 - **Quick Installations**: Direct boot from ISO for Windows, Linux installation, or recovery tools without preparing USB.